GEWIS/sudosos-backend/README.md

 This quick start first states what software needs to be installed to be able to work with the project and then explains how to get the project started.

 Prerequisites:
--	Have NPM installed
+-	Have Node.js installed
      - Note that NPM 14.16 (latest) might not run the coverage on Linux.
 This is probably a race condition in the package and is being addressed.
-- Have OpenSSL installed
 - Have Git and possibly a Git manager installed
+- Have OpenSSL installed (if you're using Git Bash you already have OpenSSL)
-- Have a SQLite viewer installed (optional, you can also set it to be saved in another database, but SQLite is the default)
+- Have a SQLite viewer installed (optional, you can also set it to be saved in another database, but SQLite is the default).

 Installing:
 -	Checkout the Git to your favorite directory